aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/customcommandbutton/_index.md

 ```

-the rendering type of the command.
+Gets the rendering type of the command.
 The type can be command button or context menu item.

 **Returns:**
 int